kwameopareasiedu/firedeck/README.md

   - index.tsx
 ```

-A runtime, Firedeck builds the router that links to pages using an approach called "directory router spec".
-With this
+At runtime, Firedeck builds the router that links to pages using an approach called "directory
-approach, firedeck examines the `client/pages` directory in a depth-first manner searching for the following files
+router spec".
+With this approach, firedeck examines the `client/pages` directory in a depth-first
-within each directory:
+manner searching for the following files within each directory:

 | File               | Description                                                                           |
 |--------------------|---------------------------------------------------------------------------------------|